Indigenous people of the Everglades region: Calusa

 What is known of the inhabitants of Florida after 1566 was recorded by European explorers and settlers.
 Juan Ponce de León is credited as the first European to have contact with Florida's indigenous people in 1513.
 Ponce de León met with hostility from tribes that may have been the Ais and the Tequesta before rounding Cape Sable to meet the Calusa, the largest and most powerful tribe in South Florida.
 Ponce de León found at least one of the Calusa fluent in Spanish.
 The explorer assumed the Spanish-speaker was from Hispaniola, but anthropologists have suggested that communication and trade between Calusa and native people in Cuba and the Florida Keys was common, or that Ponce de León was not the first Spaniard to make contact with the native people of Florida.
 During his second visit to South Florida, Ponce de León was killed by the Calusa, and the tribe gained a reputation for violence, causing future explorers to avoid them.
 In the more than 200 years the Calusa had relations with the Spanish, they were able to resist their attempts to missionize them.

 The Calusa were referred to as Carlos by the Spanish, which may have sounded like Calos, a variation of the Muskogean word kalo meaning "black" or "powerful".
 Much of what is known about the Calusa was provided by Hernando de Escalante Fontaneda.
 Fontaneda was a 13-year-old boy who was the only survivor of a shipwreck off the coast of Florida in 1545.
 For seventeen years he lived with the Calusa until explorer Pedro Menéndez de Avilés found him in 1566.
 Menéndez took Fontaneda to Spain where he wrote about his experiences.
 Menéndez approached the Calusa with the intention of establishing relations with them to ease the settlement of the future Spanish colony.
-The chief, or cacique, was called Carlos by the Spanish.
-Positions of importance in Calusa society were given the adopted names Carlos and Felipe, transliterated from Spanish royal tradition.
+The chief, or cacique, was named Carlos by the Spanish.
+Positions of importance in Calusa society were given the adopted names Carlos and Philip, transliterated from Spanish royal tradition.
 However, the cacique Carlos described by Fontaneda was the most powerful chief during Spanish colonization.
 Menéndez married his sister in order to facilitate relations between the Spanish and the Calusa.
 This arrangement was common in societies in South Florida people.
 Polygamy was a method of solving disputes or settling agreements between rival towns.
 Menéndez, however, was already married and expressed discomfort with the union.
 Unable to avoid the marriage, he took Carlos' sister to Havana where she was educated, and where one account reported that she died years later, the marriage never consummated.